-Rep. Chris Smith, Chairman Subcommittee on Africa, Global Health, and Global Human Rights March 22, 2016
+Rep. Chris Smith, Chairman Hearing of the House Subcommittee on Africa, Global Health, and Global Human Rights Excerpts of Remarks March 22, 2016

 Welcome to today's hearing, "Getting it Right this Time: A Victim-Centered Trafficking in Persons Report," at which we will look closely at the records of several countries including Cuba, China, Malaysia, Oman, and Burma whose trafficking tier rankings were manipulated and falsified for political reasons in last year's report.